Roxie died at Summerkids Camp. Circumstances were shocking.

 The first responding deputy issued a Suspected Child Abuse Report later that day.
 Another party issued a similar report soon thereafter.
 EMS noted suspicious if not dubious counselor statements in their reports.

-DiMassa issued a series of emails to thousands of parents in which she made countless lies.
+The camp director and family issued a series of emails to thousands of parents in which they made false statements.

 This pool is not much larger than a good-sized backyard pool.
 Yet, not one of the 4 or 5 counselors who were supposed to be watching children spotted Roxie drowning or floating dead in the small shallow end.